Google Ads management can often be a complicated process that involves regularly checking every keyword to make sure you’re getting the best ROI.

 How does it work?
 Well, it’s fairly simple.

-If you add a negative keyword to your campaign, you tell Google not to show your ad for any search term containing that keyword.
+If you add a negative keyword to your campaign, you’re telling Google not to show your ad for any search term containing that keyword depending on the match type (phrase match, exact match, broad match).

-For example, say you’re an online games store, and you’ve set up a campaign that targets the keyword “games”.
+For example, say you’re an online games store, and you’ve set up a campaign that targets the search query “games”.
 Using Google’s default searching algorithm, your advert will show up for a range of phrases and broad match keywords, including “free games” and “games for free”.

 Since you’re not giving away games for free, anyone who clicks on your ad from this keyword will be left disappointed.
 This also means that every click you receive on someone trying to find free games, you’ll lose money.